Areas of Interest Guide: Gregory Brown

 This is grave number T446-C. These ‘areas of interest’ are marked on the entry signs in the cemetery.

-Young Gregory Thomas Brown (1938-47) of Annerley was among the 16 people killed when a Labour Day picnic train, carrying about 500 passengers, crashed near Camp Mountain in May 1947.
+Young Gregory Thomas Brown (1938-47) of Annerley was among the 16 people killed when a Labour Day picnic train, carrying about 215 passengers, crashed near Camp Mountain on 5 May 1947.
 A further 38 people were injured.
-It remains Queensland’s worst rail disaster.
+It remains Queensland’s worst rail disaster to this day.

 Nearby ‘Areas of Interest’